vickyramz/native/README.md

 # native
-This is th react native library hub
+This is the react native library hub